 Each Chamber of the Parliament adopts its regulations which enter into force only after having been recognized as conforming to the Constitution by the Constitutional Court.
-Any subsequent modification is equally submitted to the latter
+Any subsequent modification is equally submitted to the latter.

-The Parliament enjoys financial autonomy.
+Each Chamber of the Parliament enjoys administrative and financial autonomy.